Recognizing topological polynomials by lifting trees: Finding Hubbard vertices for obstructed maps

 By hypothesis, there exists $g \in G_f$ so that $\lambda_f(T) = g \cdot T$.
 It follows that $g^{-1} \cdot \lambda_f(T) = T$ and so $\lambda_{fg}(T)=T$, i.e.~$T$ is an invariant tree for the map~$fg$.
 Since $g$ is supported on the interiors of the curves of the canonical obstruction $\Gamma_f$, the maps $f$ and $fg$ induce the same first return map $f_E$ on the exterior complementary component of~$\Gamma_f$, so it follows from Proposition~\ref{prop:PoirierConditionsBubbleTree} that $fg$ has the same Hubbard vertex as~$f$.

 By Proposition~\ref{prop:ExpandAngleCondition}, there is a forest expansion $T'$ of $T$ that is invariant and satisfies the angle condition with respect to $fg$.
 Since $fg$ is obstructed, it follows from Lemma~\ref{lem:FindingHubbardVertex} that the Hubbard vertex $H_{fg}$, hence $H_f$, it obtained from $T'$ by a forest collapse.
-Therefore $T'$ lies in~$L_f$. \end{proof}
+Therefore $T'$ lies in the Levy set~$L_f$. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{thm:main}(2)]

 As in the statement, let $f$ be an obstructed post-critically finite topological polynomial and let $n = |P_f|$.
 Let $T_0$ be a vertex of $\T_n$.